Become GDPR, CCPA, and HIPAA compliant in the USA

 What specific steps does the attorney take?

 - Determines if your business falls under GDPR, CCPA, or HIPAA.
+This step includes reviewing the GDPR compliance checklist relevant to your sector.

 - Creates a legal "foundation": policies, agreements, procedures.
+At this stage, you’ll also get a GDPR overview, ensuring nothing important is missed.

 - Helps build processes: from collecting client consent to responding to incidents.